 Set up a university group

 If there isn’t already a Friends of MSF (FoMSF) group at your university you can set one up yourself.
-Here’s our nine-step guide on how to do it:
+Here’s our nine-step guide:

 1. Get in touch

 If there is no existing group then contact MSF UK Public Engagement Manager, Pam O'Brien, to talk about setting one up.

 2. Form your committee